 (31) Has your life changed in a small or big way as a result of this informal learning activity or experience?
+If so, how?

-If so, how?(32) What was the key moment when learning informally with the problem of the technology where you felt a personal change?
+(32) What was the key moment when learning informally with technology where you felt a personal change?
 If so, please describe that moment, as best you can.